NotNoss/hyprland-config/README.md

  - Create Tokyonight theme for Zathura
  - Create Tokyonight theme for Lazygit
  - Create Tokyonight theme for Lazydocker
+ - Create Tokyonight theme for btop
+ - Create Tokyonight theme for qimgv

 Screenshots to come